Unmissable Things to Do in Guanajuato, Mexico

 Whether you believe the story or not, visiting this place has now become a tradition in Guanajuato and it’s believed that if you kiss someone here you’ll get 7 years of good luck!

-Soon after arriving you’ll probably see this giant monument located on top of a hill from the city centre.
-While, if I’m honest, there isn’t anything particularly special about the monument itself, the views from here over the city are breathtaking.
+Soon after arriving, you’ll probably see this giant monument located on top of a hill from the city center.
+While, if I’m honest, there isn’t anything particularly special about the monument itself, the views from here over the city are breathtaking making it one of the best things to see in Guanajuato.

-The best time to visit is during golden hour, either at sunrise or sunset, where the already orange/yellow-hued city is lit up like fire in the sunlight.
+The best time to visit is during golden hour, either at sunrise or sunset, when the already orange/yellow-hued city is lit up like fire in the sunlight.

 How to Get to El Pipla Monument